 My current work in progress, Cabinet of Curiosities, is a kind of Wunderkammer made of small biomorphic porcelain sculptures, conserved under glass domes.
 These porcelains evoke imaginary marine organisms, similar to radiolaria and diatoms, thanks either to their shape and geometrical structure or to the material they’re made of.
 The sculptures are classified in many imaginary species according to Linnaean taxonomy, using binomial nomenclature of genus and species (both invented although plausible).

 Sometimes these creatures are colonised by parasitic species, which grow up to disfigure and embody the host species, highlighting their vulnerability.
-The fragility of the materials and the complexity of the forms remind of the scientific cabinets of the XVIII e XIX centuries.
+The fragility of the materials and the complexity of the forms remind of the scientific cabinets widespread in the European Courts between the 16th and the 18th century.